Balfour Declaration: Long-term impact

 Britain's involvement in this became one of the most controversial parts of its Empire's history and damaged its reputation in the Middle East for generations.
-According to historian Elizabeth Monroe: "measured by British interests alone, [the declaration was] one of the greatest mistakes in [its] imperial history."
+According to historian Elizabeth Monroe: "measured by British interests alone, [the declaration was] one of the greatest mistakes in [its] imperial history" which greatly damaged Britain.
+However, others argue that this approache ignores the emergance of nationalism and the dismantling of major empires throughout the world, and the Britain would likely not have been able to maintain its presence in the Middle East in any case.

 The 2010 study by Jonathan Schneer, specialist in modern British history at Georgia Tech, concluded that because the build-up to the declaration was characterized by "contradictions, deceptions, misinterpretations, and wishful thinking", the declaration sowed dragon's teeth and "produced a murderous harvest, and we go on harvesting even today".
 The foundational stone for modern Israel had been laid, but the prediction that this would lay the groundwork for harmonious Arab-Jewish cooperation proved to be wishful thinking.

 On the bicentenary of its foundation, the British newspaper The Guardian, reflecting on its major errors of judgment, included the support the paper's editor, C. P. Scott, gave to Balfour's declaration.
 Israel had not become, it said, 'the country the Guardian foresaw or would have wanted.'
 The Board of Deputies of British Jews through its president Marie van der Zyl denounced the column as 'breathtakingly ill-considered', declaring that the Guardian appeared "to do everything it can to undermine the legitimacy of the world's only Jewish state".